 Many car enthusiasts are familiar with the high pitch whine a transmission with straight cut gears makes, but not many people know why race cars use straight cut gears.

 Most people think that straight cut (actually called spur) gears are stronger than helical gears and that’s why their used.
 While generally race transmissions with straight gears are very strong, its not because of the straight teeth on the gears.
 What may shock you is that straight cut gears are actually weaker than a same sized helical gear.
 The reason for this is quite simple: helical gears have more teeth meshing and thus have a greater load bearing surface area.
 Another myth is that straight cut gears are more efficient than a helical gears; but the difference in efficiency is negligible with both spur and helical gears having about 98-99% efficiency.

 So why are straight cut gears used in race transmissions?
-Well, there is only one real reason, and that is because straight gears don’t produce any thrust loads.
+Well, there is only one real reason, and that is because straight gears don’t produce any axial loads (thrust loads).
 Its very easy to build strong gears that are either straight cut or helical, so that’s not the problem.
-The problem is when you start putting a lot of torque through helical gears, the thrust loads become so high that you need a very strong transmission case and shafts (axles) to contain the loads; this can add significant weight to the transmission.
+The problem is when you start putting a lot of torque through helical gears, the axial loads become so high that you need a very strong transmission case and shafts (axles) to contain the loads; this can add significant weight to the transmission.
 Straight cut gears simplifies the transmission case design and also the types of bearings used.
 This allows for a very light weight transmission to be designed – and we know that weight is everything in a race car.
 The one negative of straight cut gears, and its a big one, is that they produce a lot of noise.